-5. Shortfalls which represent a higher proportion of the national target set by Government should incur a higher fee by applying a compliance fee escalator.
+6. Shortfalls which represent a higher proportion of the national target should incur a higher fee

-In 2014 and 2015 the compliance fee methodology adopted has included a quadratic escalator which increased the fee payable in proportion to the shortfall of any scheme compared with its own collection target for the year.
+In 2014, 2015 and 2017 the compliance fee methodology adopted has included a quadratic escalator which increased the fee payable in proportion to the shortfall of any scheme compared with its own collection target for the year.